HosseinAhmadi63/Visual-Imagination-Perception-EEG-Decoding/docs/IMPLEMENTATION_DETAILS.md

 ## Preliminary analyses

 The RF analysis intentionally uses the paper's frame-level stratified 80/20 split.
 Its 1,200-image test support is balanced at 600 per class.
-RF hyperparameters were not stated and are frozen to 100 scikit-learn default-style trees with square-root feature sampling and seed 42.
+RF hyperparameters are frozen to 100 scikit-learn default-style trees with square-root feature sampling and seed 42.

 Figure 6 calls the observed result cross-validated while the RF prose describes one holdout.
 The implementation retains both: `holdout.accuracy` reports the 80/20 result, and `permutation.observed_cross_validated_accuracy` reports the five-fold score used by 100 label permutations.
 The p-value uses scikit-learn's finite-permutation estimator.